mage2pro/qiwi/README.md

-The extension integrates your Magento 2 store with the [Visa QIWI Wallet](https://corp.qiwi.com/en/business/onlineshops.action) (QIWI Кошелёк) payment service (Russia).
+The extension integrates your Magento 2 store with the [Visa QIWI Wallet](https://corp.qiwi.com/en/business/onlineshops.action) (QIWI Кошелёк) payment service.
+Today QIWI payment service is offered in [8 countries](https://corp.qiwi.com/en/company/world.action): Russia, Kazakhstan, Moldova, Romania, Belarus, United States, Brazil, Jordan.

 ## How to buy
 The extension is not released yet, so there is no way to buy it just now.